RMPietroA/Profiler/README.md

 This is a web application to save employee profiles containing skills and projects.

 ## Technologies
+- Backend
   - Node.js
   - Express
+- Frontend
   - React
+- RESTful endpoints (for communication between frontend and backend)

 ## Details
 The app is multi-modal.
 It has the following modules: